ai-tools-for-thought/workshop/Website Text.md

 - Topic 1
 - Topic 2

+### Submission Process

+1. Submission material should be sent to lev.tankelevitch@microsoft.com
+2. Please also submit a personal statement of up to 600 words describing your relevant background, motivation for attending, and specific areas of interest.
+This will be considered holistically with the submitted work.
+[Link to form]

 All submissions will be reviewed based on relevance to the conference theme - "Understanding, Protecting, and Augmenting Human Cognition with Generative AI" as well as quality and diversity.
 At least one author of each accepted paper must register for the workshop.

-For question or paper submissions please contact: something@somethingelse.com

 The list of accepted papers will be posted on the website and will be available for download prior to the workshop.